 The increased use of digital filming has changed the work of many camera operators.
 Many prefer using digital cameras because these instruments give them more angles to shoot from.
 Digital cameras have also changed the job of some camera assistants: instead of loading film or choosing lenses, they download digital images or choose a type of software program to use with the camera.

-ENG operators usually travel locally and may have to stay overnight to cover a major event.
+Electronic news gathering operators usually travel locally and may have to stay overnight to cover a major event.
 Cinematographers and camera operators who film movies or TV shows may film on location and be away from home for months at a time.
-Operators who travel usually carry heavy equipment.

 Some camera operators work in uncomfortable or even dangerous conditions, such as severe weather, military conflicts, and natural disasters.
 They may have to stand for long periods waiting for an event to take place.
 They may carry heavy equipment.